Virtual Ride Details

 About the ALS Therapy Development Institute

 The ALS Therapy Development Institute and our scientists actively discover and develop treatments for ALS.
-We are
+We are the

-development experts, we understand the urgent need to slow and stop this disease.
+people with ALS, we understand the urgent need to slow and stop this disease.
 Learn more at www.als.net.

-Every 90 minutes, someone is diagnosed with ALS, also known as Lou Gehrig's disease or Motor Neuron Disease
+Every 90 minutes, someone is diagnosed with ALS, also known as Lou Gehrig's disease or Motor Neuron Disease (MND).
+It

-swallowing, and paralysis while leaving the senses intact.
+while leaving the senses intact.
 ALS attacks certain cells in the brain and spinal cord needed to keep muscles moving.
 Most

 people survive two to five years after their diagnosis, with an estimated 30,000 people in the US and 450,000 worldwide

 living with the disease.
-Currently, there is no effective treatment nor cure.
+Currently, there are no effective treatments or cures.